axlwolf/task_manager/memory-bank/progress.md

 1. **Error Handling**: Need to implement comprehensive error handling throughout the application
 2. **Form Validation**: Basic validation is in place, but needs enhancement
-3. **Testing Coverage**: Currently lacks comprehensive test coverage
+3. **Testing Coverage**: Testing approach and strategies established, implementation needed for all levels (unit, integration, E2E)
 4. **Accessibility**: Need to ensure all components are fully accessible

 ### Bugs